jiayouanan/relative_keys/README.md

 python main_dynamic_nosignal.py
 ```

+The average results will be printed on the command console.

 ### 2.5 test the effectiveness of monitoring ML performance

 As an application of relative key monitoring, OSRK can be used to monitor the performance (accuracy) of blackbox ML during model serving.

+We must set noise_flag=True in the `config.yaml`.

 ```
 python main_indicator.py